Luka Modrić

-Modrić has won numerous individual awards, including the Ballon d'Or in 2018, making him the first player other than Lionel Messi or Cristiano Ronaldo to win the award since 2007, the Best FIFA Men's Player, and the UEFA Men's Player of the Year Award, and the IFFHS World's Best Playmaker award in 2018.
-He has also been named in the FIFPRO World 11 six times and in the UEFA Team of the Year three times.
-In 2019, he was awarded the Golden Foot award for career results and personality.

-Modrić made his international debut for Croatia against Argentina in March 2006, and scored his first international goal in a friendly match against Italy.
-Modrić has anchored Croatia's "second Golden Generation", participating in every major tournament Croatia has qualified for, including every UEFA Euro from 2008 to 2024 as well as every FIFA World Cup from 2006 to 2022.
+Since his international debut in 2006, Modrić has led the nation's "second Golden Generation" of players.
+He has participated in every major tournament Croatia has qualified for, including every UEFA European Championship from 2008 to 2024, as well as the 2006, 2014, 2018, 2022 and 2026 FIFA World Cup.
 At Euro 2008, he was named in the Team of the Tournament.
-Modrić led Croatia to the 2018 World Cup final, winning the Golden Ball as the tournament’s best player.
-In March 2021, he became the country's most capped player.
-At the 2022 World Cup, he led the team to a third-place finish, winning the Bronze Ball as the tournament’s third best player.
-He has also been named Croatian Footballer of the Year a record thirteen times between 2007 and 2024.
-In addition to that, he was named the BTA Best Balkan Athlete of the Year for 2018.
+Modrić led Croatia to a second and third-place finish at the 2018 and 2022 World Cup respectively, securing two World Cup medals.
+He individually won the Golden Ball as the tournament's best player in 2018, later winning the Bronze Ball as the tournament's third-best player in 2022.
+Modrić similarly led the team to a silver medal in the 2023 UEFA Nations League.

+Throughout his career, Modrić has won numerous individual awards, culminating in the Ballon d'Or in 2018, making him the first player other than Lionel Messi or Cristiano Ronaldo to win the award since 2007.
+He has been named Croatian Footballer of the Year a record fourteen times between 2007 and 2025.
+Modrić received the Best FIFA Men's Player Award, the UEFA Men's Player of the Year Award, and the IFFHS World's Best Playmaker award in 2018.
+He has been named in the FIFPRO World 11 six times and in the UEFA Team of the Year three times.
+In 2019, he was awarded the Golden Foot for his personality and career legacy.